kaspiana/mage/README.md

 Taxonyms are tag names and tag namespaces, and are organised into a hierarchy descending from the root taxonym.
 Multiple taxonyms, i.e. aliases, can be associated with a single tag, but each tag must have a canonical taxonym.

+## References

+A reference denotes an object like a document, tag, or view, but does not itself communicate the type of the object.
+There are four kinds of references:

+- ID references, written with the `@` operator; e.g. `@786`.
+- Name references; e.g. view names, document hashes.
+- Bound references, written with the `.` operator.
+- View index references, which refer to a document in a view; e.g. `main/0`, `./6`.

 ## Working example

 ```bash